egkristi/scripts/docs/MIRROR-SITE.md

 # Website Mirroring Toolkit

-This repository contains a Python-based website mirroring script (`sbin/mirror-site`) that downloads a site to a local folder, rewrites links to local files, and generates a rich JSON/Markdown index capturing metadata, link graphs, and run context.
+This repository contains a Python-based website mirroring script (`sbin/mirror-site`) that uses uv's inline dependencies feature (PEP 723) for self-contained execution.
+It downloads a site to a local folder, rewrites links to local files, and generates a rich JSON/Markdown index capturing metadata, link graphs, and run context.

 ## Features